-PCIC has a long and storied history, and the PCIC brand has been used to host a number of international conferences.
+PCIC has a long and storied history in the U.S., and the PCIC brand has been used to host a number of international conferences.
 The success of the PCIC brand is built upon high quality papers, personal recognition and reward, valued standards activities, mentoring, tutorials and networking.

 The annual IEEE-PCIC conference is an exchange of technical ideas – not a trade show – that brings together professionals with a common focus on electrical installations and safety.
 The PCIC Executive and Local Committees take great pride in providing a high quality conference while keeping registration and participation costs reasonable.